Bone and Mineral Metabolism

 - Bones are metabolically very active, rebuilding bone structure, producing red and white blood cells and producing hormones that can affect other bodily functions and may even play a role in developing diabetes and obesity.

-For decades, Winthrop-University Hospital has been internationally recognized as a leader in osteoporosis research, with supporting grants from many sources, including the National Institutes of Health and the pharmaceutical industry.
+For decades, NYU Winthrop Hospital has been internationally recognized as a leader in osteoporosis research, with supporting grants from many sources, including the National Institutes of Health and the pharmaceutical industry.
 The Hospital’s bone mineral specialists conduct basic science and clinical bone metabolism studies, examining pathogenic mechanisms responsible for the development of skeletal fragility and osteoporosis.

 WUH Researchers’ Study: